Alex Reid (fighter): Celebrity Big Brother

 On 3 January 2010, Reid became one of twelve housemates in Channel 4's 7th and final series of Celebrity Big Brother.
 Reid managed to win over the public and on 29 January he won the show with 65% of the vote beating the bookies favourites Dane Bowers and Vinnie Jones to be awarded most successful Celebrity Big Brother winner by public vote.

 Personal life

-Reid began dating English media personality Katie Price in July 2009, thus becoming embroiled in intense tabloid publicity in Britain following Price's divorce from Peter Andre, her first husband.
+Reid began dating British media personality Katie Price in July 2009, thus becoming embroiled in intense tabloid publicity in Britain following Price's divorce from Peter Andre, her first husband.
 In February 2010, Reid and Price married in Las Vegas.
 Price announced they had separated in January 2011.

 Reid later began dating glamour model and fellow Celebrity Big Brother winner Chantelle Houghton.
-On 17 June 2012, Houghton gave birth to a daughter, Dolly Reid.
+On 17 June 2012, Houghton gave birth to a daughter.
 The couple separated in October 2012.

-In 2020 Reid opened a fitness centre.
+In March 2021, Reid disclosed that he had been diagnosed with autism at the age of 45.

 In April 2021, Reid was sentenced to eight weeks, half of which to be served in prison, for contempt of court after making a false statement in a claim for compensation after a car crash.

+Reid and his fiancee have a daughter born in 2021 and twin boys born in 2023.